Molten Sea: Relation to Solomon's platform

 Solomon is described by the Book of Chronicles as having constructed a special platform in his Temple, for him to use during the opening ceremony.
 Although it is often assumed that the text describes Solomon as standing on this platform, the text could equally be read stood next to.

-This platform is literally described by the masoretic text as a laver (Hebrew: kiyyor), and as with the Priestly Code's laver, there is only one platform, and it is placed in the centre of the outer court.
+This platform is literally described by the Masoretic Text as a laver (Hebrew: kiyyor), and as with the Priestly Code's laver, there is only one platform, and it is placed in the centre of the outer court.
 The Septuagint calls it a base, and the size of the brazen platform is the same as that of each base for the ten brazen lavers.

 It is therefore quite possible that the account of this platform in the Book of Chronicles is actually an account of a laver corresponding to the laver of the Priestly Code.

 Latter-Day Saint interpretation

-Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe that the molten sea in Solomon's Temple was a baptismal font.
-As explained by apostle Bruce R. McConkie:
+Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe that the molten sea in Solomon's Temple was a baptismal font, and that someone removed portions of the Hebrew Bible that referred to Tevilah (baptism).
+As taught by church leader Bruce R. McConkie: